The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 “This is what relationships are like.”

-These aren't failures of insight.
-They're not proof that you're naive or that you don't see clearly.
+These aren’t failures of insight.
+They’re not proof that you’re naive or that you don’t see clearly.
+They’re survival strategies.
+Protective stories your mind creates when the truth feels too destabilising to hold.

 "If I Love Them Better, They'll Finally Change"

-This lie doesn't start as a lie.
+This lie doesn’t start as a lie.
 It starts as hope.
 As empathy.
-As the belief that if you can just be patient enough, understanding enough, supportive enough they'll become who you need them to be.
+As the belief that if you can just be patient enough, understanding enough, supportive enough, they’ll become who you need them to be.

 You see their potential.
 You understand why they are the way they are.
 You know about their difficult childhood, their past relationships, the stress they’re under.
 And because you can see the person they could become, you stay.
 You adjust.
 You absorb.
 You forgive, again and again, hoping that this time will be different.

-This pattern is especially common if you grew up with emotionally immature or inconsistent caregivers, if you were parentified as a child, or if you learned early that your value came from being helpful rather than just being.
-When caregiving becomes your identity, it's hard to recognize where support ends and self-abandonment begins.
+This pattern is especially common if you grew up with emotionally immature or inconsistent caregivers, if you were parentified as a child, or if you learnt early that your value came from being helpful rather than just being.
+When caregiving becomes your identity, it’s hard to recognise where support ends and self-abandonment begins.
+Your body knows, though.
+It shows up as exhaustion that rest doesn’t fix.
+As resentment you can’t quite express.
+As the sinking feeling that no matter how much you give, it will never be enough to make them choose differently.

 "If I Just Change Who I Am, Everything Will Work"

+This is one of the cruellest lies because it masquerades as self-improvement.
+You think: if I were less sensitive, if I didn’t need so much, if I could just stop bringing things up, if I were more easygoing, then we’d be happy.
 So you start adjusting.
 You become quieter about your needs.
 You stop mentioning things that bother you.
 You laugh off comments that hurt.
 You shrink yourself to fit into the shape they seem to want, believing that if you can just get it right, the relationship will finally feel safe.

 "I'm Fine" (When You're Clearly Not)